Ann Zwinger

-Biography
+Early life and education

 Ann Haymond Zwinger was born March 12, 1925, in Muncie, Indiana, the daughter of William and Ann Haymond.
 While young, she lived along the White River.
 She studied art history and was awarded two degrees, an A.B. in Arts in 1946 by Wellesley College with the designation "Wellesley College Scholar," now considered roughly equivalent to "cum laude," and an A.M. in Fine Arts by Indiana University in 1950.
 She married Herman H. Zwinger, a pilot, in 1952.

+Career

 In 1960, Zwinger moved to Colorado Springs with her husband and began to study Western ecology.
 In 1970, her first book was published, Beyond the Aspen Grove.
 She and co-author Beatrice Willard were finalists for the 1973 National Book Award in science for Land Above the Trees.
 Run, River, Run was another distinguished book published in 1975.
 It received glowing reviews by The New York Times, the John Burroughs Memorial Association Gold Medal for a distinguished contribution in natural history,' and the Friends of American Writers Award for non-fiction.
 Her more than 20 books on natural history often featured her own illustrations.

 She taught Southwest Studies and English at Colorado College.

+Death

 Zwinger died in Portland, Oregon on August 30, 2014.